airlift-challenge/airlift-challenge.github.io/_sources/chapters/ch3_interface/main.md

   - Cargo ID’s to load onto plane when processing
 * - `cargo_to_unload`
   - `List(Discrete(max_num_cargo), maxsize=max_cargo_on_plane)`
-  - Cargo ID’s to load onto plane when processing
+  - Cargo ID’s to unload from plane when processing
 * - `destination`
   - `Discrete(max_airports + 1)`
   - Contains ID of an airport where the Airplane will travel to next.